Armed Forces of Belarus: Military advisors

 The armed forces have sent their military specialists to countries such as Côte d'Ivoire, Venezuela, Libya, Yemen and the Democratic Republic of the Congo, acting both officially and secretly.
 In Belarus, they have previously trained military personnel from the Nigerian Army.
 In 2014 and 2015, the special forces of the Nigerian Army were trained on the territory of Belarus, with the Belarusians training the Nigerians in counterterrorism.

 In 2007, an agreement was signed in Caracas with Venezuela, according to which Belarusian military specialists for the National Bolivarian Armed Forces of Venezuela were developing a unified air defense and electronic warfare system.
 The following year, the first ten servicemen went to the country, with Lieutenant-General Oleg Paferov being appointed as the officer responsible for the activities of the advisers.
 A contingent of about 500 military advisers was also present in Libya during the First Libyan Civil War, supporting the government of Muammar Gaddafi.
 As of autumn 2013, there were at least two Belarusian advisers in Yemen at the Ministry of Defense.
-On November 26 of the same year, during an attack on a hotel in Sana'a, a Belarusian was killed and another was wounded.
+On November 26 of the same year, during an attack on a hotel in Sanaa, a Belarusian was killed and another was wounded.
 In February 2020, a dozen Belarusian military instructors arrived in Abidjan (Côte d'Ivoire), where they were stationed at the Agban military base, which is occupied by one of the country's national gendarmerie units.